 You can also work out whether you need to pay stamp duty on your new home using our handy calculator.
 Depending on the price of your new home, as a first-time buyer you are likely to benefit from the government’s stamp duty relief.

 The exchange of contracts will be dealt with by your solicitor.
 Signing these contracts means committing to buying your house.
 As part of exchange, you’ll now need to pay your deposit.

 The final step is completion, that means your mortgage money is transferred and, once received, you’ll get the keys to your new home!

+We aim to exchange contracts within 28 days of reservation.
 Remember to keep money aside to cover your removal costs, and update the relevant people to let them know about your new home.